Alberta's energy war room under fire in auditor general's annual report | CBC News

 The auditor general highlights "significant audit findings" relating to crude-by-rail contracts, Keystone XL pipeline agreements, the Sturgeon Refinery and the province's Assured Income for the Severely Handicapped and Income Support programs (AISH).

-"These are significant errors that were found and required a significant amount of dialogue with the various different departments involved," Wylie said in a briefing with reporters Thursday.

-"It is concerning.
-You can have controls, but you have to make sure you are following them."
+"We have no evidence to indicate that any of it was deliberate.
+The nature of the errors are dealing with estimates and what's being recorded in the financial statements."

-He recommends the CEC improve its contract management processes by bringing in controls to ensure contracts are "valid, supported and adequately approved."
+Wylie recommends the CEC improve its contract management processes by bringing in controls to ensure contracts are "valid, supported and adequately approved."

 Wylie also says the centre should improve documentation so it can show that contracting decisions "are justified and providing value for money."
+In statements released later Thursday, the province and CEC said the government coporation has since adopted all of Wylie's recommendations.

 The review details improper hiring practices for the CEC's team of writers, website developers, photographers and campaign managers tasked with combating what the province considers misinformation on Alberta's oil and gas industry.